|ICAO Code:||EHWO/WOE||Info Last Validated:||may17|

 Certainly worthwhile to check out is the main storage area.
 It can be reached from the parking lot to the left of the Fokker Services gate, and also from the Vinkenbergse straat (dirt track from spot 2).
 Simply follow the path along the fence.
 A concrete wall partially blocks the view but you can have a peek at the beginning and the end of this wall.
 Therefore the best views are closer to spot 2.

 The staff parking is to the right of the gate.
-This parking place is normally closed during weekends and is private property, so officially you are not allowed to enter it and the security staff makes sure that you can not enter it on foot.
-It is the only place to see aircraft parked in front of the maintenance hangars on this side.
+This parking is closed with a barrier and is private property, so officially you are not allowed to enter it.
+Walking onto it generally does not lead to any problems, however.
+This is the only place to see aircraft parked in front of the maintenance hangars on this side.

 Just behind the closed gate here you can see a preserved Harvard.
 Leaving this spot for spot 5 (the main gate) you are able to see the preserved F-16 (J-260) as well.